Nathnaelc/cs162-test/session_06_flask_1/README.md

 ## Pre-class work

-1. Work through thhe tutorial in question 1.
+1. Work through thhe tutorial in question 1, and commit your code to your PCW repo.
-2. Answer all questions in Question 2, which will strengthen your knowledge with Flask.
+2. Answer all questions in Question 2, which will strengthen your knowledge with Flask, and commit the answers to your PCW repo.

 ### 1. Flask tutorial